sjbrown/1kfa/mod_guide_player.md

 - Believe an impossible claim
 - Get called out on your boasting

-Once chosen, players keep their XP and ✔ tokens on the Fateful Moment spot of their sheet.
+Once chosen, players keep their XP and ✔ tokens on the Initiation to Mystery spot of their sheet.
 They are not available to spend yet.

-When a character first *takes a big risk* in pursuit of their Fateful Moment — by the method or for the reason written on the Fateful Moment spot — the player:
+When a character first *takes a big risk* in pursuit of their Initiation to Mystery — by the method or for the reason written on the Initiation to Mystery spot — the player:

 - Claims the XP token
 - Advances a ✔ token to a scene’s progress bar of their choice

-Fateful Moments are especially helpful for players newer to roleplaying games — they provide a personal goal that can inspire bold choices and keep the story moving.
+Initiations to Mystery are especially helpful for players newer to roleplaying games — they provide a personal goal that can inspire bold choices and keep the story moving.

 # Weapons and Items